erikpoole/Masters-of-Software-Developement/6017/spacialPartioningDataStructures/notesOnImplementation.md

 Test that looping through all buckets this way hits every element of the array

 USE bounding box method given /divided by divisions

+KNN - use range query in loop until size is appropriate, narrow down based on distance to point Picking starting value -

+For Trees -

+std::nth_element for splits

+Use CompareBy<DIM> structs
+    x = 0,
+    etc.

+Private KNNRecurse
+Private RangeQueryRecurse